simplyaltis/SimplyAltis-AltisLife/README.md

 - More items are now removed on being arrested
 - All the new items are saved and persistent in your inventory
 - Markets are now alphabetized
-- Cleaned up string tables.
-We are an english only server!
 - Compressed all the skins and removed unnecessary ones
 - Added official SimplyAltis SAPD vehicle skins by Off.
 Devon!
 - Added position-persistence.
 If you are a civilian, then you will spawn back where you disconnected/left if you are alive